No associated images with this recipe

 Fresh ricotta

 1. Place milk cream and salt into bowl.
-Set temp to 90 degrees andGentle stir setting stir.
+Set temp to 90 degrees andGentle stir setting"Gentle stir setting" stir.
 Keep an eye on it and when milk stats to simmer add vinegar.
 Allow to stir another minute then turn off heat allow to sit for a couple of minutes.
 Curds will form from the whey.
 Carefully scoop out the curds with a slotted spoon or small sieve into a small collander.
 Place on a dish, cover and set aside in a cool place for two to three hours.
 Refrigerate and when firm may be turned out onto a dish and covered with cling wrap.
 Use as you would store bought ricotta, yummy simply spread on toast with honey.
 Careful you will become addicted.

 2. Will keep four to five days